Bocheń

 Bocheń is a village in the administrative district of Gmina Łowicz, within Łowicz County, Łódź Voivodeship, in central Poland.
-It lies approximately 9 km west of Łowicz and 43 km northeast of the regional capital, Łódź.

 History

 Bocheń dates back to prehistoric or early medieval times.
 The village was mentioned in a medieval document from 1359.

 During the invasion of Poland, which started World War II, on September 16, 1939, the Germans murdered 15 Polish farmers in Bocheń.
 12 Polish farmers from Bocheń and nearby Guźnia were also murdered that day by Wehrmacht troops near the Rydwan lake, south of Bocheń and Guźnia (see also Nazi crimes against the Polish nation).
 During the German occupation of Poland the village was an important center of Polish resistance, and even underground Polish press was issued there.